pdfcpu/pdfcpu/pages/pages_insert.md

 # Insert Pages

-This command inserts empty pages before ro after selected pages or before or after every page if no page is selected.
+This command inserts empty pages:

+- Before or after selected pages OR
+- If no page is selected, before or after *every page*

 Have a look at some [examples](#examples).

 ## Usage